 ./auto_ffmpeg.sh mkv mp4 . output_files

-Note: the dot symbol . represents the current directory (./).
+represents the current directory (./

-ls output_files/
+).ls output_files/

-Bbear_EP_01.mp4 Bbear_EP_03.mp4 Bbear_EP_05.mp4
+Bbear_EP_01.mp4 Bbear_EP_03.mp4 Bbear_EP_05.mp4 Bbear_EP_02.mp4 Bbear_EP_04.mp4 Bbear_EP_06.mp4

-As shown above, we are converting mkv media files (first parameter), to mp4 (second parameter), from the current directory (Third parameter) , to the output_files directory (fourth parameter).
+(second parameter), from the current directory (Third parameter) , to the output_files directory (fourth parameter).

 Bonus: Extracting Multiple Audio Files at Once

-So far we used a simple ffmpeg command to convert media files from mkv to mp4.
-However, if you implement what we have learned so far, you should be able to make custom bash scripts that automate other ffmpeg commands for you, with just small tweaks.
+command to convert media files from mkv to mp4.
+However, if you implement what we have learned so far, you should be able to make custom bash scripts that automate other ffmpeg

-Let’s take a gander at the script given below that is using an ffmpeg command to extract audio files from multiple .mp4 files located in directory.
+Let’s take a gander at the script given below that is using an ffmpeg

 cat auto_ffmpeg_exrtact.sh

-ffmpeg -i $mediafile -vn -acodec copy "$out_dir"/"${mediafile%.$in_exten}.$out_exten"
+#! /bin/bash in_exten=$1 out_exten=$2 in_dir=$3 out_dir=$4 for mediafile in "$in_dir"/*.$in_exten; do ffmpeg -i $mediafile -vn -acodec copy "$out_dir"/"${mediafile%.$in_exten}.$out_exten" done

-Note: we based the ffmpeg on the below command that extracts audio stream (ac3) from the media file (mp4):
+on the below command that extracts audio stream (ac3

 ffmpeg -i Bbear_EP_03.mp4 -vn -acodec copy audio.ac3